 Every resume should be accompanied by a cover letter with five parts.

 In this article, I am going to demonstrate the mechanics of a well written cover letter.
-I hope this provides some value and enables you to craft your own cover letter to generate interest on behalf of a potential hiring manager.
+I hope this provides some knowledge about the parts of a cover letter, and enables you to generate interest from a hiring manager.

 1. The Salutation (The Hello)

 Get a name, any name.
 By hook or by crook try to get a name.
 Sometimes you can’t – then try To whom it may concern or Dear hiring manager.